 - Cleaning Services

 The job of nail polish is to go onto the appropriate surface – like fingernails and toenails – and stick.
 The problem is when it gets onto unintended surfaces, especially on carpet, upholstery, or clothing.
 It can be nearly impossible to remove.
-Removing nail polish, while one of the toughest carpet cleaning chores, can be made easier with these tips from the professional carpet cleaning pros at K-tech Kleening.

 Avoid aggressive efforts like rubbing or scrubbing, or using harsh chemicals, as these can damage the surface of rugs and carpet.
 Let’s assume the nail polish has dried, since very fresh nail polish is fairly easy to remove with a typical nail polish removal product and white disposable towels.